 The panel worked great for the first few months but eventually our connection from the Joos charging cable to the panel became less reliable.
 You would have to gently wiggle the cable back and forth where it connects to the panel and then hope it stayed charging.
 In reading through the 44 reviews on Amazon, at least five other people had a similar issue with the connector either not being durable or not working at all.
 We don't feel we were overly hard or abusive on the panel.

-It will charge just about about all electronics except for a laptop.
-This is only one connector so you can't charge two devices at once unless you buy an additional external battery that has an input and two USB outputs.
+This panel will charge just about about all electronics except for a laptop.
+There is only one connector so you can't charge two devices at once unless you buy an additional external battery that has an input and two USB outputs.

 This is the only panel we tested with the option to replace the internal battery.

 This is a heavy panel but you are also getting a built-in battery.
 The weight-per-watt ratio is not great but this also performs much better than its wattage implies.
 We would consider this panel too heavy to take backpacking, biking, or on a long hike if you are just charging your cell phone.

 This is a very durable panel that is ideal for all-weather conditions.
 It is the best panel for performance in wet conditions where durability is the highest priority.
 We feel it is too heavy for backpacking or long hikes considering there are other panels that cost and weigh much less.
 While we recommend this panel, we also feel that many people who are less concerned with water-resistance might be better off buying a much less expensive panel and combine it with an external battery.
 For example, you could get the InstaPark Mercury 10 and then combine it with a $30-40 10,000 mAh external battery for less than $100 and about the same weight.
 This setup would also be more versatile in that you could choose to take the panel or the battery or both.
 For example, it can be nice to take an external battery on a long flight in order to watch movies on your tablet.